Professional Teeth Cleaning

 “Dr. Amanda is amazing, gentle, kind and so caring.
 They are state of the art, super efficient, always on time and the entire staff if welcoming and upbeat.
 I highly recommend them.
 They have changed my mind on dentistry and I am no longer afraid of being ripped off or in pain.
 It is a pain free environment!” -Ellen

-What is a professional cleaning at Sindledecker Dental?
+What is included in a professional cleaning appointment?

 There are two parts to these appointments, first is your professional cleaning and then a dental exam.
 The goal is to completely clean your teeth, take x-rays, look for decay, and monitor a couple items such as your gums.
 This is what our hygienists will do: